akandira/Inhabit/README.md

 * NOAA weather data schema of data is different from Open AQ data, transformation of data has been performed and then merged with AQ data.

 ### Optimizing the code:
-The code initially took 2 hours to run, some optimization techniques like providing the static schema for the datasets and expanding computation capability of spark cluster brought the processing time to under 6 mins.
+The code initially took 2 hours to read data, some optimization techniques like providing the static schema for the datasets and expanding computation capability of spark cluster brought the reading time to under 6 min.
 I am currently working on repartitioning techniques to see if any other optimizations are possible.
 I will post those details shortly.

 ### Storage: